Summary

 If a permanent hire isn't feasible yet, a fractional CTO engagement gives you the expertise at a fraction of the cost, with none of the hiring risk and all of the strategic value.

-Related: Fractional CTO: is outsourced technology leadership right for you? · How I work as a Fractional CTO
+Related: Fractional CTO: is outsourced technology leadership right for you? · Four companies, four exits · About me · How I work as a Fractional CTO

 Ready to make AI actually work?